What Is Discrimination Based on Sexual Orientation

 There is no wording in the Fair Housing Act that expands protections to include orientation or gender identity at this time.

 Federal housing protections and discrimination laws are different.
-Landlords with a Federal Housing Administration (FHA) mortgage or that receive funding from the Department of Housing and Urban Development (HUD) are subject to HUD’s Equal Access Rule.
+Landlords with a Federal Housing Administration (FHA) mortgage or who receive funding from the Department of Housing and Urban Development (HUD) are subject to HUD’s Equal Access Rule.
 It bans sexual orientation or gender identity discrimination.

 Education